2018 INSTRUCTOR INFORMATION

-Special thanks and appreciation go out to our wonderful instructors for 2016 Fiber “U” who are joining us from 6 different states in the Midwest.
+Special thanks and appreciation go out to our wonderful instructors for 2018 Fiber-U who are joining us from 6 different states in the Midwest.
 This event would not be possible without them graciously sharing their talents and knowledge with all of us.
 So that you may get to know them a little better, below please find a short bio on each.

-Diana Armes Wallace (Alton, MO)- Diana loves the properties of Icelandic, Mohair & Angora fibers.
-She continues to mix and create all sorts of fibery things.
-She enjoys using Old World processing tools: Viking Combs & Hackles are a mainstay in her life.
-Collecting and growing natural dye stuffs on the farm, along with some purchased products round out her menagerie of playful fibery products.
+Diana Armes Wallace (Alton, MO) Using the properties of Icelandic wool, Mohair & Angora fibers, Diana loves to mix and create all sorts of fibery things.
+She enjoys using Old World processing tools: Viking Combs and Hackles are a mainstay in her life of fiber processing.
+Collecting and growing natural dye stuffs on the farm, along with some purchased items rounds out her menagerie of playful fibery products.

 Elyse Hargis (Springfield, MO) Elyse was taught at the tender age of 6 to crochet by her grandmother and then the wonderful world of wool and spinning.
 Later Elyse had the time to explore the fiber arts she love.
 Over the years she has had several different breeds of sheep and learned that each breed has it’s own distinctive gift to offer.
 She also has different breeds of Angora rabbits that she hopes to show.
 She carries fiber from her own animals in her vendor booth as well as fiber related tools.
 Elyse has learned that there is always something new that can be learned which is something that makes the fiber arts so enjoyable and exciting.

 Jama Kilgore (Eldridge, MO) Jama was given 2 sheep 15 years ago and since then has fallen in love with the entire world of fiber arts.
 Her passion is raising long wool breeds of sheep and is shepherdess to an eclectic flock on a small farm in SW Missouri.
 Dabbling in many fiber arts she has found loom knitting and the triangle loom to be her favorites.